chris-rands/space-dino/README.md

 - Web Audio API for procedural sound generation
 - Orbitron Google Font for cyberpunk aesthetic

+## Bonus Level: Rainforest

+Fall from space early in your run (before 50m) and instead of game over, you'll crash into a mysterious **Rainforest biome**!
+This secret bonus level features:

+- **New environment**: Lush jungle with parallax trees and clouds
+- **Jungle grappling**: Swing on organic vines instead of laser tethers, latching onto tropical flowers
+- **Rainforest hazards**:
+  - **Poison Frogs**: Lime-green amphibians that hop unpredictably
+  - **Vipers**: Green snakes that slither through the canopy
+  - **Giant Sloths**: Massive obstacles that slowly swing from vines (appear after 1000m in the jungle)
+- **Themed aesthetics**: Yellow/green color scheme, jungle floor fog, and tropical ambiance

+The bonus level is a completely separate challenge with its own scoring system - see how far you can swing through the rainforest!

 ## Tips

 - **Protect your co-pilot**: Avoid hazards when possible - losing them makes the game much harder